Asia shares rebound in sharp turnaround from Trump shock

 The CBOE Volatility index, a gauge of investor anxiety, fell 23 percent and was on track for its biggest daily drop since late June. [.N]

-S&P futures were marginally lower in Asian trade on Thursday.
+S&P futures were little changed in Asian trade on Thursday.

 ASIA WARY ON TRADE, ALLIANCES